Tell en-Nasbeh: Iron I

 Tell en-Nasbeh (Stratum 4, Iron I, 1200-1000 BCE).
 The settlement started to develop again after a long period of abandonment.
 Around the 10th century BCE it had become a sizable agricultural village.

 Iron II

-Tell en-Nasbeh (Stratum 3, Iron II, 1000-586 BCE).
-By Iron Age II (9th–8th centuries BCE), it was a walled settlement with a massive city gate, on the frontier between the southern and northern Israelite kingdoms.
+Tell en-Nasbeh (Stratum 3A-C, Iron II, 1000-586 BCE).
+By Iron Age IIA (9th–8th centuries BCE), it was a walled settlement with a massive city gate, on the frontier between the southern and northern Israelite kingdoms.
 Archaeologist William G. Dever estimates the city's population to have been between 500 and 1,000 people during this period.